moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/implementation_guidelines.md

 ## Generic guidelines for supporting a model

-These are guidelines for when you are ready to support a model for Code Suggestions, e.g.: after you have done evaluations and have considered the model to be acceptable.
+These are guidelines for when you are ready to support a model for Code Suggestions, for example, after you have done evaluations and have considered the model to be acceptable.

 ### Create an Epic